Cheesecakes crack for many reasons but you don't have to live with it. You can easily fix a cracked cheesecake by following this method.

 You could opt to use shaved chocolate or whipped cream.
 Or, you can repair the crack!

-My chocolate chip brownie cheesecake cracked really badly.
+My chocolate chip cheesecake cracked really badly.
 I found a great way to close up the cracks which I am sharing with you today.

 Why do cheesecakes crack?